 My worries decimated as we unloaded and walked through the rental.
 One of the ladies brought me a delicious margarita with big orange slices and jalapeños.
 Her friends said “she is going to think we are creepy” but I appreciated the gesture and after five hours in the car with kids and a dog, I drank it up.

-The two bedrooms, two baths was furnished with poster beds, down linens, a claw tub and a wired speaker system throughout.
+The two bedrooms, two baths were furnished with poster beds, down linens, a claw tub, and a wired speaker system throughout.
 I’m a sucker for fancy dishware and the kitchen is well stocked.
 They provided platters, bowls, and large wine glasses.
 A fire pit and grill rounded out the outdoor amenities.
 Room for improvement I would call out that you could hear the cars on the highway, the door handle to the screened-in porch fell off repeatedly and no directions were provided on how to work the sound system.
 Minor infractions that could easily be fixed to improve the ratings of this unit.

 Love and Happiness